mcnugg3t/CS400_P1/README.md

   `$ git commit -m “descriptive message goes here”` (commits everything in your local repo that's not being ignored)

-  `$ git push -u origin YourBranchName` (pushes your changes to the shared repo stored on github.com)
+  `$ git push -u origin` (pushes your changes to the shared repo stored on github.com)